migrau/phylopipe/README.md

 * _src/snk_phylo.py_.
 Obtain raxml tree from a batch of unaligned fasta files, using codon mode.
 * _data_.
 Required fasta files to complete an example run.

-### snk_eorthomcl
+### snk_orthomcl

-_OrthoMCL Snakemake script_

-It runs all the steps of orthoMCL automatically, parallelizing blast (based on http://orthomcl.org/common/downloads/software/v2.0/UserGuide.txt).
+It runs all the steps of OrthoMCL automatically, parallelizing blast (based on http://orthomcl.org/common/downloads/software/v2.0/UserGuide.txt).
 - Input files: CDS proteins (obtanied from transdecoder for example).
 - Output file: groups.txt, containing all the ortholog clusters.